Real-time Delphi: Differences between conventional and real-time Delphi method

 The question arises how a Real-Time Delphi study differs from a Conventional Delphi study.
-The basic framework is to think of a Delphi study which is conducted in form of an online questionnaire.
+The basic framework is to think of a Delphi study which is conducted in the form of an online questionnaire.
 However, a Conventional round-based Delphi study conducted via the internet is called "Internet Delphi".
 The basic difference to Internet Delphi is that the process of a Real-Time Delphi is not characterised by single iterated rounds.
 In fact, real-time calculation and provision of responses are the key characteristics of Real-Time Delphis.
 Various other labels for Real-Time Delphi can be found in literature and many authors are not completely aware of the differences: "Electronic Delphi", "Computer Delphi", "Computer-aided Delphi", and "Technology Delphi".
 However, it is important to truly understand the design and process a researcher has chosen to find out whether real-time calculations and provisions have been applied or not.

 The typical Real-Time Delphi process can be described in the way that participants get access to an online questionnaire portal for a certain time frame, within which they are allowed to log in and log out as often as they want.
 Whenever they login, they will see all their quantitative and qualitative answers of previous sessions and they can change all answers as desired within the given period of time.
 Besides their own answers they will see the ongoing – hence, real-time – responses of other participants, and with regard to metric assessments the group as a whole will be visualised in terms of median, average, and interquartile range (IQR).
+In modern RTD platforms, the group's distribution is conveniently presented visually in the form of a histogram, sometimes overlay on the rating slider.
 It has to be pointed out that the numerical visualisations as well as the qualitative inputs change in the course of other participants changing their responses.
 Consequently, a participant can find out to what extent his own responses from an earlier point of time are still within the group opinion (i.e. IQR).
 The core innovation, then, of Real-Time Delphi studies is the real-time calculation and provision of results.